jrgp/soldat-pystats/README.md

 # Features

- - Get logs from either local files or via ssh+sftp on a remote system
+ - Get logs from either local files, or ssh+sftp, or FTP on a remote game host
  - ip2country for all players.
 Country stats + flags next to each player
  - Supports multiple Soldat servers
  - Configurable data retention.
 Don't show kill stats more than X days old.